OliviaStRedfern/nzbankfeeds-ynab/README.md

 This project is all about working software, with a road map for improvements.
 Because I am using it right now for my own finances.

-For example, although it would be better to interface directly with the YNAP API to do the transaction import, it was quicker just to use Puppeteer to interact directly with the website.
+For example, although it would be better to interface directly with the YNAP API to do the transaction import, it was quicker just to use Puppeteer to interact directly with the YNAB website.
 This meant I could create and end-to-end flow quickly, with a view to iterating improvements accorning to the road map.

+Robust testing is important so that changes don't introduce regressions.

 ## Architecture